fgrehm/blog/_posts/2013-11-12-meet-viewdocs.md

 ## Why not [GitHub Pages](http://pages.github.com/) / *\<static site generator of choice>* / Wikis?

-If you've never heard of GitHub Pages, [they are](https://help.github.com/articles/what-are-github-pages) "public webpages freely hosted and easily published through GitHub's site" or with "plain old `git push`".
+If you've never heard about [GitHub Pages](https://help.github.com/articles/what-are-github-pages), they are "public webpages freely hosted and easily published through GitHub's site" or with "plain old `git push`".
 It differs from Viewdocs as it serves _html files_ or _[jekyll sites](https://help.github.com/articles/using-jekyll-with-pages)_ available on the [`gh-pages`](https://help.github.com/articles/user-organization-and-project-pages#project-pages) branch of your project and it comes with an [automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator)